Moscow State Academy of Choreography: Method and education

 The Bolshoi's method of teaching is founded on a Russian training curriculum that is coordinated to the student's ability.
-This curriculum, commonly known as Vaganova method, is widely adopted by ballet schools around the world.
-The curriculum includes ballet technique, pointe work, center work, repertoire, pas de deux, jazz, character dance, and historical dance.
+This curriculum, commonly known as the Vaganova method, is widely adopted by ballet schools around the world.
+The curriculum focuses on ballet technique, pointe work, center work, repertoire, pas de deux, jazz, character dance, and historical dance.

 Facilities

 Amenities at the Bolshoi Ballet Academy include twenty large studios with a professional non-slip dance floor.
 High ceilings make it possible to offer pas de deux classes, and two levels of ballet barres are provided for young children and adults.

 Alumni

-The Bolshoi is the school from which the Bolshoi Ballet gets the majority of its dancers, as well as most other Moscow ballet companies.
+The Bolshoi is the school from which the Bolshoi Ballet receives the majority of its dancers, as well as most other Moscow ballet companies.
 The academy has graduated a long list of acclaimed ballerinas and danseurs, including: